The Grey Fleet

 The organisation should have the means to demonstrate that the journeys have been legally compliant through accurate records keeping and effective audit trails.
 Drivers are able to confirm they meet the required standards through self certification but these records should be kept centrally to cover audit requirements.
 Where organisations are geographically dispersed then electronic systems are better at fulfilling this requirement.

 Many organisations wish to go beyond the basic legal compliance required to reduce the risks associated with grey fleet use.
-These steps are likely to involve some automation of the drivers details such as driver licence checking and checking the details of the vehicles directly with the DVLA.
+There are a wide range of technology enables solutions to manage the drivers details such as driver licence checking and checking the details of the vehicles directly with the DVLA.
+These tools come at a cost but take a lot of the administrative processes away from the organisation.

 For more information regarding the management of your grey fleet then please